Higher Institutions Football League

 Higher Institutions Football League (HiFL) is an annual football competition for higher education institutions in Nigeria.
-The League is open to all member universities of the Nigerian University Games Association (NUGA) and all games except the Final Four are played in the campuses of participating schools.
-Winners of the League are scheduled to represent Nigeria at the Summer Universiade of the International University Sports Federation (FISU) games.
-HiFL® is the football franchise of Higher Institutions Sports League (HiSL™), an asset created and managed by PACE Sports and Entertainment Marketing Limited.
+The league is open to all member universities of the Nigerian University Games Association (NUGA), and all games except the Final Four are played in the campuses of participating schools.
+Winners of the league are scheduled to represent Nigeria at the Summer Universiade of the International University Sports Federation (FISU) games.
+HiFL is the football franchise of Higher Institutions Sports League (HiSL), an asset created and managed by PACE Sports and Entertainment Marketing Limited.

 History

-HiFL, established in 2017 was launched in February 2018 as the premier franchise of the Higher Institutions Sports League, HiSL™ and its first season features an inaugural 16 universities with eight (8) from the South (Coastal Conference) and eight (8) from the North (Sahel Conference).
-The participating teams for the maiden edition were recommended by our partners, the Nigerian University Games Association (NUGA) based on recent performances in the NUGA games and government endowment.
-The participating teams for the 2018 edition were recommended by the Nigerian University Games Association (NUGA) based on recent performances in the NUGA games & government endowment and the University of Agriculture, Makurdi (UAM) Tillers emerged as the maiden winners after defeating the University of Calabar Malabites 5 – 4 on penalties.
+HiFL, established in 2017, was launched in February 2018 as the premier franchise of the Higher Institutions Sports League (HiSL).
+Its first season featured an inaugural 16 universities, eight from the South (Coastal Conference) and eight from the North (Sahel Conference).
+The participating teams for the maiden edition were recommended by the Nigerian University Games Association (NUGA), based on recent performances in the NUGA games and government endowment.
+The University of Agriculture, Makurdi (UAM) Tillers emerged as the maiden winners after defeating the University of Calabar Malabites 5–4 on penalties.

 The 2019 season began in late April with a qualifying round played by over 40 universities across different zones.
 The surviving teams joined the top four teams from the 2018 season to the final quota of 32.
-The 32 teams were then drawn into 8 groups of four teams and play in a round-robin system.
-The eight group winners (including the seeded teams from last year’s Super Four – UAM Tillers, UNICAL Malabites, OAU Giants and UNILORIN Warriors) and eight runners-up proceed to the knockout phase that culminated with the Super Four Finals in late October at Lagos.
+The 32 teams were then drawn into eight groups of four teams, and played in a round-robin system.
+The eight group winners (including the seeded teams from the previous year's Super Four – UAM Tillers, UNICAL Malabites, OAU Giants and UNILORIN Warriors) and eight runners-up proceeded to the knockout phase that culminated with the Super Four Finals in late October at Lagos.

-Presently, the competition is only open to the male football teams of the participating universities with the female teams to be added in subsequent editions.
+Presently, the competition is only open to the male football teams of the participating universities, with the female teams to be added in subsequent editions.

 Administrative structure

-Executive Management Board: The board tasked with the League's management in conjunction with NUGA in overseeing, enforcing and adjudicating the regulations of the competition.
+The executive management board is tasked with the league's management in conjunction with NUGA in overseeing, enforcing and adjudicating the regulations of the competition.

-Main Organising Committee (MOC): The body responsible for the operational execution and day-to-day management of the league.
+The Main Organising Committee (MOC) is responsible for the operational execution and day-to-day management of the league.

-Local Organising Committees (LOC): This refers to the group of individuals who help to organize matches on behalf of participating schools in the HiFL® competition and/or qualifiers, and in close cooperation with the organizers.
-The minimum composition of an HiFL LOC embraces representatives of the school's sports management, students’ union/association/council or representatives of the association, security services, medical services and the school's press officer.
+Local organising committees (LOC) help organize matches on behalf of participating schools in the HiFL competition and/or qualifiers, and in close cooperation with the organizers.
+The minimum composition of an HiFL LOC includes representatives of the school's sports management, students’ union/association/council or representatives of the association, security services, medical services and the school's press officer.